 According to The New York Times (1977), a major problem in creating such a rule was that a noise level that would keep the Concorde out of JFK could also keep out a significant portion of the then existing subsonic jet fleet.
 Needless to say, that would have had a devastating economic impact on the airport and the airlines using it.

-Although the Concorde had a cruising speed of 1,350 mph that halved the trans-Atlantic flight time to three and a half hours, sonic booms would not affect populated communities.
+Although Concorde had a cruising speed of 1,350 mph that halved the trans-Atlantic flight time to three and a half hours, sonic booms would not affect populated communities.
 By rule, the speed of the aircraft was to be reduced to subsonic levels (to about 600 mph) well before the plane reached the coast.

 On an interesting note, President Kennedy had planned to announce the launch of America’s own SST program on June 5, 1963, in a speech to the graduating class at the US Air Force Academy.
-As planning for the Concorde began much earlier, in 1954, JFK viewed the European SST as a threat to American leadership.
+As planning for Concorde began much earlier, in 1954, JFK viewed the European SST as a threat to American leadership.

-Concorde’s Maiden Flight to JFK
+First Flight to JFK

 Air France operated the “White Bird” on daily flights between Paris – Charles De Gaulle and JFK.
 The Paris flight departed at 10:30 am local time, arriving in New York at 8:25 am local time.
 The airline also operated the Concorde to Caracas (CCS), during the Venezuelan oil boom, and to Mexico City via Washington and to Rio de Janeiro.